based2/KB/network/ip_filter.md

 block from any to 94.156.65.150
 # https://tracker.viriback.com/index.php?q=HookBot
 block from any to 94.156.67.40
+# https://red.flag.domains/posts/2024-02-28/ registrar: Hosting Concepts B.V. d/b/a Openprovider
+block from any to 94.156.67.0/24
+# https://red.flag.domains/posts/2024-02-28/ registrar: Hosting Concepts B.V. d/b/a Openprovider espaceweb-secupass-sg-assurances[.fr]
+block from any to 94.156.67.144
 # https://www.abuseipdb.com/check/
 block from any to 94.156.64.76
 # https://www.abuseipdb.com/check/